berryde/acecoder/README.md

 ## Running the project

-To run the project locally, install the dependencies with `yarn` and then start with `yarn run dev`.
+To run the project locally, install the dependencies with `pnpm` and then start with `pnpm run dev`.

 ## Storybook

 Storybook is used for component development independent of the application itself.
-To start Storybook, run `yarn run storybook`.
+To start Storybook, run `pnpm run storybook`.
 This will start a local Storybook server.

 ## Development tools